aqkhan/array-deep-sort/Readme.md

 # Object Deep Compare
-A simple JS array sort with capability to sort array of objects by object key values.
+A simple JS array sort with capability to sort array of objects by object key values down to three levels.

 # Install
 npm install [--save] [-S] @alphasquad/array-deep-sort